Honest comparison

 Is Smith.ai cheaper than an AI calling agent?

 No. Smith.ai starts at $295/month for 30 calls (their Starter plan), then $9-15 per additional call.
 Ruby Receptionists starts at $329/month for 100 calls.
-Our Solo plan is $297/month flat for 500 calls and 2,000 minutes — about 5-15× the call volume at the same starting price.
+Our Solo plan is $297/month flat for 200 calls and 500 minutes, and Growth is $497/month for 500 calls and 1,500 minutes — multiples of the included volume at a comparable starting price.
 For high-call-volume service businesses (HVAC in summer, roofing post-storm, contractors during peak season), the AI agent is dramatically cheaper per call.

 Does Smith.ai or Ruby speak Spanish?